system-zero/system-zero/data/docs/zs.md

                the line

   Builtin commands:
     cd:
       Changes the current working directory.
 Without arguments the user's home directory
       is assumed.
-With an "-" as argument, then it tries to change to the previous
+With a "-[digit*]" as argument, then it tries to change to the given depth of previously working directories.
-      working directory if any.
 When succesful the value of the current working directory
       it is exported in the environment as "PWD".

    pwd:
      This prints the current working directory.

    unsetenv: Deletes the argument `name' from the environment.